-(Pocket-lint) - If you're not a fan of gaming headsets and want to fill your room with the sounds of gunfire, engine roars and more then you've come to the right place.
+(Pocket-lint) - If you're not a fan of gaming headsets and want to fill your room with the sounds of gunfire and engine roars, you've come to the right place.

-We've been testing out a few different PC speakers in various shapes and sizes to compile this useful guide to the best ones to buy to enhance your gaming experience.
+We've been testing out PC speakers of all shapes and sizes in order to compile this useful guide to the best ones you can buy to enhance your gaming experience.

 Some of these speakers are multi-source capable and they all deliver excellent sound and fantastic quality that will make an awesome addition to your desk.

 - How to build and upgrade your own extreme gaming PC

 - See more PC Gaming coverage in association with Nvidia GeForce RTX

 - Creative SoundblasterX Katana soundbar